Ganrokh/100-days-of-code/log.md

 **Today's Progress:** Completed most of the FreeCodeCamp intermediate JS algorithm challenges.

 **Thoughts:** I was much more confident at the challenges tonight than I was before.
 I need more ES6 study.
 I understand the concepts, but I'm struggling to remember anything beyond arrow functions.

+### Day 50: Sunday, January 13th, 2019 - Half way!

+**Today's Progress:** Spent way too long completing the "Missing Letters" JavaScript Challenge on FreeCodeCamp.

+**Thoughts:** I'm ashamed to admit that it took me way too long to realize that the word "String" was required in the  String.fromCharCode() method.
+I kept thinking that the examples on MDN, W3Schools, StackOverflow, etc. were just using "String" as a placeholder.